How Much Will Chinese New Year Traditions Cost You This Year?

 2) Mandarin oranges

 Mandarin orange is a must-have for the Lunar New Year.
 However, this year, be prepared to pay more for mandarin oranges.
-The price of lokam (mandarin oranges) from China will be dearer by 20% to 60% this year due to a shortage of supply.
+The price of lokam (mandarin oranges) from China will be dearer by 20% to 60% this year.

 3) Yee sang